bleakley/5e-houserules/README.md

 # House rules
-This document contains rules for 5th Edition D&amp;D. Before listing the rules themselves, here's a quick preamble explaining the need for them and how they impact character creation and play.
+This document contains rules for 5th Edition D&amp;D.

-#### Character Creation
-The character creation house rules are not intended to make characters weaker.
-Other than the removal of the Sharpshooter feat, all of the changes either result in stronger characters or are largely neutral.
-The new stat rolling methods are intended to produce characters with unexpected strengths.
-Both the point-buy and roll-and-rearrange have weaknesses that prevent certain character types from being viable.
-Consider a character with very high Strength and Dexterity.
-Because both stats can be used to increase a characters attack bonus and armor class (either via raw bonus or strength requirements for heavy armor), high Strength and high Dexterity are redundant.
-Other stats are significantly less valuable for certain classes.
-For example, a fighter benefits from an 18 Charisma much less than a bard.

-Because of this, any player who choses to give his newly created fighter a high Charisma or both a high Strength and high Dexterity when using either point-buy or roll-and-rearrange is intentionally building a character with a major disadvantage.
-In a cooperative game like D&D, this may cause resentment from other players, who are relying on the fighter to be powerful and keep them safe in battle.
-Now we have a situation where one of the most archetypical fantasy heroes imaginable- the strong, quick, and charming warrior- cannot be built using the two primary character creation methods in 5th edition.

-The classic 3d6-in-order method *can* produce any sort of character, however it often produces characters that have extreme weaknesses and are unplayable.
-The two methods below will *always* produce a playable character.

-#### Gameplay
-The most significant gameplay house rule is the alternate resting rule.
-The standard resting rules are problematic because characters recover spells and hp too quickly.
-When traveling overland, any combat encounter that does not kill a character or force the permanent expenditure of a magic item has no effect on the journey- the next day the characters are fine.
-This makes it impossible for the party to have a long journey of attrition such the Fellowship in LotR.

-The DMG provides a "Gritty Realism" rule where a long rest is one week and short rest is overnight.
-Unfortunately there are problems with this method.
-Spell durations assume the use of the standard resting rules.
-The *mage armor* spell would need its duration increased to 5 days or more to not be made significantly worse by the DMG's rules.
-There are many spells and abilities like this, and they would each need to reviewed and rewritten.
-Furthermore, most published adventures and dungeons assume the use of the normal resting rules.
-It's much harder to bring in pre-made content using the "Gritty Realism" rules.

 ## Character Creation
 There are two options for character creation.
 Option 2 is for for players with a specific character type in mind before they roll for stats.
 ### Option 1:
-Before selecting a class, roll 3d6 in for your initial ability scores.
+Before selecting a race or class, roll 3d6 in order for your initial ability scores.
 If any is below 7, you may replace it with a 7.
 You may then replace one of your initial scores with a 14 and another with a 13.
 ### Option 2:
 Select your character class.
-Then, roll 3d6 in order for your initial ability scores.
+Then, before selecting a race, roll 3d6 in order for your initial ability scores.
 You may replace any score below the corresponding minimum for your class with any score up to and including that minimum.
 |         |Strength|Dexterity|Constitution|Intelligence|Wisdom|Charisma|
 |---------|---|---|---|---|---|---|
 | Fighter |14|14|10|7|7|7|